dy/slidy/PROCESS.md

 * Seems that there’s nothing in component I can’t implement on a simple DOM-element.
 	* Options move to element attributes
+		+ live-reflection
 	* Events are covered by native methods
 	* $el, factually, have to be bound to real HTML class
+	* Init on existing element is like `var x = new Component($el)`

+* ?
+How to make it↑ native-like: `var el = new Component(); $el.append(el);`
+	*

+* ?✔ `var A = function(){}` and `function A(){}` is the same?
+	* It’s the same (fn gets name), but you still can’t spawn new classes (name your functions), due to you have to define method, not fn.
+Every fn created will be anonymous.
+You have to do like perl-way metashit: `var $$A = function()`

+* ?✔ How to return non-`this` from constructor?
+	* Will be returned any non-primitive value insteadof `this`.
+	* But unfortunately, you can’t name that dynamically created returning class, unless you've hardcoded it’s name.

+* I can extend `__proto__` with my own properties, but that will extend all HTML[DOM]Elements instances, which is suitable for Polymer, but not for me.
+* I want my component to be of special-behaviour, but it can be of any native type.
+	* Should I insert component into the prototype chain?
+	Instance ⇒ HTMLElement → Instance ⇒ Component ⇒ HTMLElement
+		* This’d let customize target tag, not to intrude into native behaviour,